Let’s face it: Some of us are fascinated by the mythology of carnival sideshows and the people who make their living performing in them.

 He threw the screen door open and stepped into the trailer.
 The TV was on.

 Grady was sitting in his favorite armchair.
 Dressed in undershorts and nothing else, he was slumped over, his face almost in his lap.
 And there was blood.
 Lots of it.

 Beginning to go into shock, Marco plodded forward unsteadily.
 It was like a dream, or some horror movie.
 There was Grady all right, but he wasn’t alive like he had been a few hours before when Marco saw him.
 He looked stone-cold dead.

 The blood came from bullet wounds on top of his bald head.
 It dripped down his face in rivulets, and some of it had coagulated in a dark reddish pool on the floor, under his chair.

 “Glenn, call 911,” he yelled.
 It sounded like it was someone else.

 Want to keep reading?
 Download Lobster Boy now.

-Want to learn more about the Lobster Boy?
-Fred Rosen's investigation of the slaughter of Grady Stiles, Jr. is an enticingly lurid read about an all-too-real tragedy.
-From Stiles's alcoholism and cruelty to the abuse of his family, Lobster Boy paints a clear picture of the desperation felt by the entire Stiles family.
-Even as Grady Stiles becomes more well-known thanks to portrayals like Evan Peters's in American Horror Story: Freak Show, the real story, one of heartbreak, poverty, and betrayal becomes more obscured.
+Want to learn more about Lobster Boy?
+Fred Rosen's investigation of the bizarre life and brutal death of Grady Stiles, Jr. is a lurid read about an all-too-real tragedy.
+From Stiles's alcoholism and cruelty to the abuse of his family, Lobster Boy paints a stark picture of the desperation felt by the entire Stiles family.
+As Grady Stiles's stature grows thanks to pop culture portrayals in American Horror Story: Freak Show, the true story, one of heartbreak, poverty, betrayal, and murder, needs to be told.